exploratory-io/book/analytics/correlation_column.md

 Input data should contain numeric columns.

   * Variable Columns - Numeric columns among which correlations are calculated.
+  * Group By - Categorical column to group by.
+If you specify this, the analytics runs for each group.

 ## Analytics Properties
   * Method - Method to calculate correlations.
 The default is "Pearson".
 This can be: